Estonia is the most northerly of the three Baltic States and is a predominantly flat country on the eastern shores of the Baltic Sea.

-Estonia will hold the revolving presidency of the Council of the EU for the first time in the first half of 2018.
+Estonia will hold the revolving presidency of the Council of the EU for the first time in the second half of 2017.

 In the Council of the EU, national ministers meet regularly to adopt EU laws and coordinate policies.
 Council meetings are regularly attended by representatives from the Estonian government, depending on the policy area being addressed.

 The Council of the EU doesn't have a permanent, single-person president (like, for example, the Commission or Parliament).
 Instead, its work is led by the country holding the Council presidency, which rotates every 6 months.

 During these 6 months, ministers from that country's government chair and help determine the agenda of Council meetings in each policy area, and facilitate dialogue with the other EU institutions.

 Dates of Estonian presidencies: